NiklasvonM/NiklasvonM.github.io/projects/refeeding_predicted_labels/refeeding_predicted_labels.md

 ### Conclusion

-Both the data and our theoretical considerations suggest that retraining on self-labeled data worsens the model's performance.
+Both the pratical results and theoretical considerations suggest that retraining on self-labeled data worsens the model's performance.
 We have reason to believe that this is true even if the structures of the models used in the ensemble differ from each other.

 [Repository](https://gitlab.com/nniklasvm/machine-learning-project-2020)